 - Has the Governor of an affected state requested a peer review by independent experts?
-The Governor of North Carolina has not requested a peer review by independent experts. - Will the it likely involve significant public dispute as to the project's size, nature, or effects?
+The Governor of North Carolina has not requested a peer review by independent experts. - Will the project likely involve significant public dispute as to the project's size, nature, or effects?

 This project is not anticipated to involve significant public dispute.
-Throughout the project's history, the existing project has provided significant flood risk damage reduction from multiple hurricanes and tropical storms.
-Throughout this period the public has continued to support the existing project. - Is the project/study likely to involve significant public dispute as to the economic or environmental cost or benefit of the project?
+Over its 55+ year history, the existing project has provided significant flood risk damage reduction from multiple hurricanes and tropical storms.
+Throughout this period the public has continued to support the existing project.

+• Is the project/study likely to involve significant public dispute as to the economic or environmental cost or benefit of the project?

 This project is not anticipated to involve significant public dispute.
-Throughout the project's history, the existing project has provided significant flood risk damage reduction from multiple hurricanes and tropical storms.
+Over its 55+ year history, the existing project has provided significant flood risk damage reduction from multiple hurricanes and tropical storms.
 Throughout this period the public has continued to support the economic and environmental cost of the existing project.